jaimiles23/jobboard_visitor/README.md

 Niche Jobboards focus on a specific industry or specialist.
 Socially-motivated organizations will post their opportunities on niche, progressive jobboards including: [Idealist](https://www.idealist.org/), [Humentum](https://jobs.humentum.org/), and [National Non-Profits](https://nationalnonprofits.org/).

 Posting opportunities on niche jobboards makes sense at an organization level; you are directing your message to a specific demographic of jobseekers.
 However, this strategy creates obstacles for early-mid level career job-seekers who are interested in these fields but are not yet married to a single career.
 Job seekers today are normalized to one-stop shop jobboards that accomodate their career interests.
+[SimplyCareer](http://simplycareer.com/job-site-directory/) maintains a helpful directory of jobboards for different industries.

-I created this program to systematically check progressive jobboards & organizations to help me find "the right one, eventually."
+I created this program to systematically check various progressive jobboards & organizations to help me find "the right one, eventually."

 ![](https://i.imgur.com/JH9jQki.jpg)